DonggeLiu/LeetBox/README.md

 # LeetBox
-A box of the fastest and most succinct attempts on LeetCode
+A LootBox of the fastest and most succinct attempts on LeetCode

 ## Language